 I've been photographing seriously since 2013 and feel most at home with moody, monochromatic tonalities.
 I don't embrace the idea of photography as visual record.
-Rather, I see it as a way to bring out moods and impressions latent in a scene — the photograph as an image of a memory, invented or real.
+Rather, I see it as a way to bring out impressions latent in a scene — the photograph as an image of a memory, whether invented or real.

 By trade I'm a classicist, with a specialization in Greek literature.
 I teach in the Department of Classical and Near Eastern Studies at Binghamton University.

 All images and text copyright Andrew Scholtz